aureentuluvacal/aureentuluvacal.github.io/content/blog/maxwells-equations/index.md

 ---
 title: Maxwell's Equations
 date: 2018-10-11
-description: "I learn best when I understand the high level overview of a topic.
-So when I want to learn about how computers work and why they work the way they work I need to start at the beginning: the fundamentals of electromagnetism."
+description: 'I learn best when I understand the high level overview of a topic.
+So when I want to learn about how computers work and why they work the way they work I need to start at the beginning: the fundamentals of electromagnetism.'
 tags: [Science, Math]
 ---